masc-it/ScrapingMonkey/docs/README.md

 ![Task Builder](https://github.com/masc-it/ScrapingMonkey/raw/v2/imgs/sm_taskbuilder.png)

+Now go ahead and explore all the features!

 ## Get ScrapingMonkey

-You can find [ScrapingMonkey on RapidAPI](https://rapidapi.com/onipot/api/scrapingmonkey), the biggest API marketplace!
+You can find [ScrapingMonkey on RapidAPI](https://rapidapi.com/onipot/api/scrapingmonkey), the biggest API marketplace out there!

 ScrapingMonkey will be soon available as a standalone package too, which you can easily deploy on your own machine! (with more endpoints and fine-grained control on the system).

 ## Plans pricing

 There are 4 different plans, including a free one to let you taste the features!
 Check them out on RapidAPI!
+Custom plans are available too.
+You can [contact me](mailto:onipot@gmail.com) for more information.

+## Discounts for university members

+If you are a university member (student, researcher, etc) [contact me](mailto:onipot@gmail.com) with your academic email to have a 15% discount on all the plans.

+Use *SM UNIVERSITY* as subject of the email.

 ## Plans features